AtomicTessellator/fhi-vibes/docs/Tutorial/3_md_postprocess.md

 \end{align*}
 $$

-which means that our result is converged within an estimated precision of $1\,\%$.
+which means that our result is converged within an estimated precision of $1\,\%$. **Remark:** This does _not_ mean that the true expectation lies within the given range.
+The estimated error is to be understood in the sense of a [confidence interval](https://en.wikipedia.org/wiki/Confidence_interval#Practical_example).

 ??? info "Code snippet to compute the mean and the error estimator"

     ```python
     mean = p.mean()
     std = p.std()